rettopnivek/Tutorials_for_statistics/docs/C01_P002_Probability_axioms.md

 <a name="S01"></a>
 #### 1. The Kolmogorov axioms

-Kolmogorov (1933) set forth 6 axioms to define a probability.
+Kolmogorov (1933) set forth 6 axioms to define probabilities.
 Based on a 2018 translation of his work, with slight notational changes:

 Let &Omega; (the <a href="https://rettopnivek.github.io/Tutorials_for_statistics/docs/C01_P001_Set_theory.html#S01">sample space</a>) be a collection of elements e<sub>1</sub>, e<sub>2</sub>, e<sub>3</sub>, ..., dubbed *elementary events*, and let &#120021; be a set of subsets of &Omega;, where the elements of &#120021; are called *random events*.
 Then...